TritonDataCenter/sdc-docker/docs/divergence.md

 nearest package.
 The package parameters can be found using the node-smartdc tools and specifically the 'sdc-listpackages' tool.

+The package will be used to determine such things as:

+ * cpu shares
+ * DRAM (memory)
+ * disk quota
+ * I/O priority

+appropriate for the package and system your container is provisioned to.

 ### Performance of container management functions

 Actions performed against sdc-docker are slower, and sometimes _much_ slower